OpenNebula/docs/source/administration/references/log_debug.rst

 Logging Format
 ==============

-The anatomy of an OpenNebula message for a file based logging system is the following:
+The structure of an OpenNebula message for a file based logging system is the following:

 .. code::